-Storm Dennis is believed to have caused the worst winter floods in recent times, in part because the rain was so widespread but also because the ground was already saturated from Storm Ciara the previous week.
-It triggered a record-breaking number of Environment Agency flood warnings and alerts in England on Sunday 16th February, 2020.
+Storm Dennis is believed to have caused the worst winter floods in recent times, in part because the rain was so widespread but also because it has fell on ground already saturated from Storm Ciara the previous week.
+It triggered a record-breaking number of Environment Agency flood warnings and alerts in England on Sunday the 16th.